COVID-19 Important Notice: We're open as normal. Monday - Friday 8:30am - 9:00pm and weekends 9:00am - 5:00pm.

-Our expert team of insurance advisers at John Charcol can help you protect the structure and contents of your home against a wide range of risks.
+John Charcol’s expert team of home insurance brokers can help you protect the structure and contents of your home against a wide range of risks.
 Throughout the process we’ll work with you to assess your needs and ensure you have the right level of protection for you and your home.
-With access to the whole market we can help you get the right cover at a price that’s right for you.
+With access to a panel of providers, we can help find you cover at a price that’s right for you.

 Building insurance is a mandatory requirement that all lenders look for when arranging a mortgage, regardless of whether you’re buying a property or remortgaging.
 When purchasing a leasehold property this may already be covered by the monthly or annual maintenance charge.
 If you are purchasing a freehold property it’s likely that the buildings insurance will need to be covered by you and you will need buildings insurance in place for the exchange of contracts.

 Building insurance covers the fabric and permanent fixtures of your home, such as: the roof, walls, ceilings, floors, doors and windows, fitted kitchens, built-in cupboards and bathroom suites.
 A standard buildings insurance policy should cover the full cost of repair or a full rebuild in case of: a fire, lightning strike, storm damage, gas explosion, falling trees, earthquake, vandalism, vehicle collisions with the building or bursting of the plumbing.

 Aside from building insurance it’s also important to ensure that the contents of your home is insured.
 Contents insurance isn't compulsory, but it offers homeowners valuable protection for their belongings in the event that they were stolen or damaged.